wireless-hippie/wireless-hippie.github.io/_posts/2024-05-28-developing-nations.md

 I thought I knew poverty, but I know a different kind of poverty and that is Brazilian's.
 In India, I'm deaf, I'm mute and I have no memory.
 In that sense I feel like I'm just like you, my average reader, are about all kinds of poverty.

-Even though my emotions overwhelm me and they weren't in accordance to who I want to be, I can always bootstrap my virtues through rationality.
+Even though my emotions overwhelmed me and they weren't in accordance to who I want to be, I can always bootstrap my virtues through rationality.

 India: if the Uttar Pradesh region was a country, it would have the highest rates of death in infancy in the world.